-The Ladder Approach
+The Fundraising Ladder Technique

-Set a consistent time dedicated to fundraising activities.
+The first thing is to set a consistent time dedicated to fundraising activities.
 The scheduled time creates a routine to focus on fundraising.

-Example: Set a recurring meeting on your calendar for each day for 20 minutes as you get started.
+For example, you put a recurring meeting on your calendar for each day for 20 minutes as you get started.
 You block off from 6:00 to 6:20 pm each night to fundraise.

-2 Set a goal for this time.
+Second, set a goal for this time.
 Don't set just any goal, but a process-based goal that's so small you can easily attain it.
 A process-based goal is a goal that relies on your effort rather than an outcome-like counting the number of phone calls but not how much you raise.
-You can make a certain number of phone calls, but the total raised will vary based on many factors.
+You can make a certain number of phone calls, but your total fundraised will vary based on many factors.